Notre-Dame de Paris: New window controversy

+In 2023 Emmanuel Macron announced a competition sponsored by the French government to replace stained-glass windows, and the creation of a museum dedicated to Notre-Dame within the Hôtel-Dieu.

-A new controversy arose in late 2024 over a proposal by French President Macron and the Archbishop Laurent Ulrich to replace six stained glass windows installed in chapels in the 19th century by Viollet-le-Duc and undamaged by the fire, with six modernist windows designed by contemporary artist Claire Tabouret.
-Tabouret won a competition sponsored by the French government for a new window design.
-Her proposed windows would realistically depict people from different cultures praying.
+A new controversy arose in late 2024 over a proposal by French president Macron and the archbishop Laurent Ulrich to replace six stained-glass windows installed in chapels in the 19th century by Viollet-le-Duc and undamaged by the fire, whose value is considered more historical than aesthetic, with six modernist windows designed by contemporary artist Claire Tabouret, who had won the competition for new window designs.
+Her proposed windows are described as inclusive and representative of the modern world, intending to realistically depict people from different cultures and backgrounds praying together.
 The proposed windows are strongly opposed by preservationists, who want the cathedral to be restored exactly as it was before the fire.

-Furthermore, Emmanuel Macron announced the creation of a museum dedicated to Notre-Dame within the Hôtel-Dieu.
+They were being made as of 2026.

 Towers and the flèche

 The two towers are 69 m high.
 The towers were the last major element of the cathedral to be constructed.
 The south tower was built first, between 1220 and 1240, and the north tower between 1235 and 1250.
 The newer north tower is slightly larger, as can be seen when they are viewed from directly in front of the church.
 The contrefort or buttress of the north tower is also larger.
 The cathedral's main peal of bells is within these towers.

 The south tower is accessible to visitors by a stairway, whose entrance is on the south side of the tower.
 The stairway has 387 steps, and has a stop at the Gothic hall at the level of the rose window, where visitors could look over the parvis and see a collection of paintings and sculpture from earlier periods of the cathedral's history.

 The cathedral's flèche (or spirelet) was located over the transept.
 The original flèche was constructed in the 13th century, probably between 1220 and 1230.
 It was battered, weakened and bent by the wind over five centuries, and was removed in 1786.
 During the 19th-century restoration, Viollet-le-Duc recreated it, making a new version of oak covered with lead.
 The entire flèche weighed 750 tonnes.

 The cockerel weathervane on top of the flèche has both a religious and political symbolism.
 The cockerel is the symbol of the French state, which since 1905 has owned Notre-Dame and the other 86 cathedrals in France.
 It is found over all French cathedrals, as well as over the entrance of the Elysée Palace, the residence of the French president, on other government buildings, and on French postage stamps.